bdesvc/SSH-Bruteforcer/README.md

-# VPS-Hijack
+# SSH-BRUTEFORCE
-Simple SSH Bruteforcer using Paramiko
+Simple SSH Bruteforcer using Paramiko in Python 3.6